umutcrt/Quick-Stock-Inventory-Manager/Privacy Policy.md

 # Privacy Policy

-This privacy policy applies to the Quick Stock: Inventory Manager app (hereby referred to as "Application") for mobile devices that was created by MIMOL YAZILIM SISTEMLERI TICARET LIMITED SIRKETI (hereby referred to as "Service Provider") as a Freemium service.
+This privacy policy applies to the **Quick Stock** app (hereby referred to as "Application") for mobile devices that was created by MIMOL YAZILIM SISTEMLERI TICARET LIMITED SIRKETI (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".

 ## Information Collection and Use